tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 <p align="center"><img src="sources/attack51.JPG" width="550" /></p>

 ASIC miners tend to be specialised hardware that are very efficient at calculating and solving specific PoW algorithms.
-Encouraging ASIC miners on a network, might not seem like a bad idea as the mining network will have a higher hash rate.
+Encouraging ASIC miners on a network might not seem like a bad idea as the mining network will have a higher hash rate.
 This will make it more difficult to hack and it will use less electrical power compared to using primarily CPU and GPU based miners.

 Unfortunately, a negative side effect of running a PoW algorithm that is ASIC friendly is that the network of miners will become more centralised.
 General consumers do not have access or a need for this type of hardware; this limits the use of ASIC miners to be primarily reserved for enthusiasts and large corporations establishing mining farms.
 Having the majority of the networks hash rate localised in large mining farms will result in the block chain becoming more vulnerable to potential 51% attacks [[18]], especially when specific ASIC manufacturers recommend or enforce their hardware to make use of specific mining pools that are controlled by single bodies.